Belafon/SoftwareSystemArchitectures_Projects/quality_requirement_scenarios.md

 ## Performance

+1. - Stimulus Source: Business Processor (Automatic Scheduller Caller)
-1. - Automatic Scheduller Caller sends request to Automatic Scheduler to schedule tickets and the results have to be provided in a reasonable time.
+   - Stimuilus: Automatic Scheduller Caller sends request to Automatic Scheduler to schedule tickets and the results are not provided in a reasonable time.
-   - Stimulus Source: Business Processor (Automatic Scheduller Caller)
    - Artifact: Collision Controller (Automatic Scheduler)
-   - Response: The system can analyze the task to estimate the time needed to schedule tickets.
-If the time is too long, the system can notify the user and ask for permission to make compromises.
+   - Response: Try to avoid the situation by analyzing the task to estimate the time needed to schedule tickets.
+If the time is too long, the system can make a compromise by not fulfilling some of teachers preferences.
+If there is no preference fulfilled, but the estimated time is still too long, the system will notify the particular person about the situation.
    - Measure: The estimate corresponds approximately to the final time.
+   - The Architecture doesn't have to be changed with new components.
+To get the right list of contacts, the container need to retrieve the data from the Student Information System.

 ## Security